Jackie Bird: Other work

 Bird has also toured with Echo & the Bunnymen and worked with Paul Weller.

 In November 2016, she appeared as herself in the episode, "Down and Out" in series 7 of Scottish sitcom Still Game.
 In 2018, Bird made a brief cameo appearance in the zombie Christmas musical film Anna and the Apocalypse.

-In December 2024, she was awarded Most Excellent Order of the British Empire for services to broadcasting and charity.
+She was appointed Member of the Order of the British Empire (MBE) in the 2025 New Year Honours for services to broadcasting and charity.

 Personal life

 Bird met Bob Bird, a newspaper editor, at The Sun in Glasgow.
-They married and have a daughter (born 1993) and son (born 1995).
+They married and moved to London, where they had their two children.
 In 2006, the couple divorced and the following year she married investment fund manager Robin Weir on 23 November 2007 in East Kilbride.
-She lives in the conservation village of Carmunnock.

 In 2012, Bird had sections of her small and large intestine removed after suffering a rare bowel condition.